-Metric Total Value Substandard bridges improved 6 bridges currently used by 117,600 vehicles per day Lane miles of substandard pavement improved 71 lane miles currently used by 645,700 vehicles per day Miles of substandard sidewalks improved 44 miles " Projects that improve emergency response 24 projects Projects that improve the ability to respond to extreme conditions 7 projects
+Metric Total Value Substandard bridges improved 6 bridges currently used by 117,600 vehicles per day Lane miles of substandard pavement improved 71 lane miles currently used by 645,700 vehicles per day Miles of substandard sidewalks improved 44 miles Projects that improve emergency response 24 projects Projects that improve the ability to respond to extreme conditions 7 projects

-The group of projects reflected in this table does not include the Green Line Extension.
-Source: Boston Region MPO.
+Note: The group of projects reflected in this table does not include the Green Line Extension.
+Estimates of vehicles per day have been rounded to the nearest hundred.